 If you haven’t already begun building your case against a negligent driver, you should hire a lawyer and get started now.
 If you miss the deadline, the courts and the insurance companies might refuse to consider it.
 Filing your claim early on is beneficial because it allows you to:

 - Pay your bills – Medical bills are expensive.
 The costs of some treatments can reach into the thousands, even for minor injuries.
 You should not have to pay out of pocket for an injury accident that wasn’t your fault.
-The sooner you get started, the sooner you can negotiate a settlement with the insurance company to cover your medical care.
+The sooner you start, the sooner you can negotiate a settlement with the insurance company for your medical care.

 - Preserve relevant evidence – Evidence is vital after a car wreck.
 However, eyewitness memories fade, and physical documentation can deteriorate or go missing over time.
-Working on your case immediately after getting hurt allows you to present the necessary evidence to prove someone else is at fault before it goes bad.
+Starting your case immediately after an injury lets you present essential evidence to prove someone else’s fault before it deteriorates.

 - Protect your rights – Delaying your claim means risking the loss of your right to file a lawsuit if the insurance company undervalues or denies your claim.
 You probably won’t need to file a lawsuit, but keeping the option on the table is always a smart idea.